 In such cases, where you’re looking for fun surrounded by the deep blue sea, it is easy to forget that strict rules are associated with drinking and boating.

-The laws of boating while drinking are mostly similar to those of driving a car.
+The laws of boating while drinking are similar to those of driving a car.
 The legal limit of alcohol concentration in blood is 0.08 g/dL.
 This remains true for driving a car and a boat.

 What are the Risks You Can Face Boating While Drunk?